btceco/Bitcoin-Eco/README.md

 ## First Principles

 **Bitcoin Eco** is the result of five years of focused development, grounded in patience, experience, and a commitment to first-principles thinking.
 No shortcuts.
 No compromises.
-No airdrops, bounties, giveaways, hype, or pump-and-dump schemes — just real work and long-term vision.
+No airdrops, bounties, giveaways, hype, or pump-and-dump schemes, just real work and long-term vision.
 Built for speed, sustainability, and simplicity.

 ---